viamrobotics/docs/docs/components/base/_index.md

 - `ctx` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
 - `angleDeg` [(float64)](https://pkg.go.dev/builtin#float64): The angle to spin in degrees.
-Positive implies a given number of degrees to the left.
+Positive implies turning to the left.
 - `degsPerSec` [(float64)](https://pkg.go.dev/builtin#float64): The angular velocity at which to spin in degrees per second.
-Positive implies turning to the left.
+Given a positive angle and a positive velocity, the base turns to the left (for built-in base models).
 - `extra` [(map\[string\]interface{})](https://go.dev/blog/maps): Extra options to pass to the underlying RPC call.

 **Returns:**